sebastjan-hribar/sebastjan-hribar.github.io/_posts/2021-09-04-tachiban-with-hanami.markdown

 ## 4. Password reset/update

 ### 4.1 Entities
 There are no entities required for user sessions, but only controllers and actions.
+For both I use the EDIT/UPDATE actions.
+The templates are not included here.

 ### 4.2 Controllers
 There are two set of actions for this functionality: one for requesting the password reset (or to handle a forgotten password) and the other for updating the password.

-#### 4.2.1 Password reset action
+#### 4.2.1 Password reset UPDATE action

 {% highlight ruby %}